saurabhnagare78/slackapp/README.md

 ## Running Your Flask App
 Configure your Slack App to use your server's ip address.

 - Click on Event Subscriptions in the UI sidebar.
+Link to [apps](https://api.slack.com/apps).
 - Once you’ve done that, type in your IP address, port, and `/slack/events` endpoint into the Request URL field.
 Don’t forget the HTTP protocol prefix.
 Slack will make an attempt to connect to your endpoint.
 Once it has successfully done so you’ll see a green check mark with the word Verified next to it.
 <p align="center">
     <img src="./images/requesturl.png"/>